my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 Barn er spesielt *utsatt for* smittsomme sykdommer.
 → Children are especially vulnerable to infectious diseases.

-Han stod *utsatt* alene på fjellet i mørket.
+Han sto *utsatt* alene på fjellet i mørket.
 → He stood exposed alone on the mountain in the dark.

 --------------------------------------------------------------------------------